The fourth stop on our 2012 European Delivery adventure was Prague, the capital and largest city of the Czechia.

 The Prague Castle complex is the largest castle complex in the world, with an area of almost 70,000 m².

-This flag indicates that president of the Czech Republic is home.
+This flag indicates that president of Czechia is home.

 St. Vitus Cathedral is a Roman Catholic cathedral and is the largest temple in Prague.